Hiiizhy/zhiyingdzy.github.io/_pages/about.md

 # About Me
 I am a lecture of Central China Normal University.
-I graduated from School of Computer Science and Technology, Huazhong University of Science and Technology, Wuhan China. with a doctor's degree, advised by Jianjun Li.
+I graduated from School of Computer Science and Technology, Huazhong University of Science and Technology, Wuhan China, with a doctor's degree, advised by Jianjun Li.
-My research are about recommender system, user behavior analysis, and smart education.
+My research interests include recommender systems, user behavior analysis, and smart education.
-I have served as a PC member for conferences, journals including NeurIPS, ICML, SIGIR, KDD, ACM MM, AAAI, RecSys, DASFAA, TKDE and BDMA, etc.
+I have served as a PC member for conferences and journals including NeurIPS, ICML, SIGIR, KDD, ACM MM, AAAI, RecSys, DASFAA, TKDE and BDMA, etc.

 My research interest includes:
 - Recommendation System